Frequently Asked Questions

 Of course we get emergencies happen and people get sick, so we never charge for that kind of late cancel.

-• We take BCBS, Optum Plan (United, Harvard Pilgrim Health, Neighborhood Health Plan), Tufts, Cigna and Aetna.
-We are also adding to the insurance companies we are in network with so check with us if you don’t see yours listed!
+• We take BCBS, Optum Plans (United, Harvard Pilgrim Health, Neighborhood Health Plan), Tufts, and Aetna.
+We are also adding to the insurance companies we are in network with, so check with us if you don’t see yours listed!

 • It’s all about the right fit!
 We understand the importance of the relational field, so we do our best to make sure you are matched with a provider you feel good about and that has the qualities you are looking for in a provider.